ringecosystem/collaboration/grant/projects/offchain-subnames.md

 ## Project Description

-This project aims to implement an offchain subnames solution for the 'darwinia.eth' Ethereum Name Service (ENS) domain but keeps the subname records on Darwinia Chain.
+This project aims to implement an offchain subnames solution for the 'ringdao.eth' Ethereum Name Service (ENS) domain but keeps the subname records on Darwinia Chain.

 It leverages the EIP-3668 specification to enable efficient and cost-effective management of subname-address mappings off the Ethereum mainnet.
 By storing these mappings on Darwinia Chain, the project offers a scalable approach to handle a large number of subdomains without incurring high gas fees.

 The solution utilizes a customized OffchainResolver contract on Ethereum, which works with a gateway service connected to the Darwinia Chain.
-This setup allows for seamless resolution of subnames (e.g., 'foo.darwinia.eth') while maintaining the security and decentralization benefits of the ENS.
+This setup allows for seamless resolution of subnames (e.g., 'foo.ringdao.eth') while maintaining the security and decentralization benefits of the ENS.

 <!-- Key features of the project include:
 1. Offchain storage of subname-address mappings on Darwinia Chain